Infrastructure as Code: Automated Deployments with Ansible

 $ ssh [email protected] Welcome to Ubuntu 22.04.4 LTS (GNU/Linux 5.15.0-67-generic x86_64) [...] elspeth@server$ docker ps -a CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 3a2e600fbe77 busybox "echo hello world" 2 days ago Exited (0) 10 minutes ago testcontainer 129e36a42190 superlists "/bin/sh -c \'gunicor…" About a minute ago Exited (3) About a minute ago superlists

-OK!
-We can see our "superlists" container is there now.
 The Status: Exited is a bit more worrying though.

-Oh whoops, it can’t find the DJANGO_SECRET_KEY
+Oh, whoops; it can’t find the DJANGO_SECRET_KEY environment variable.

 We need to set those environment variables on the server too.

-When we run our container manually locally,
+When we run our container manually locally with docker run,

-we can pass in environment variables with the -e
+we can pass in environment variables with the -e flag.

 - name: Import container image on server